Our program is committed to education and work-life balance while providing personalized training for each resident.

 Morbidity & Mortality, given by the chief resident

 (This time slot is also occasionally used for special guest presentations.)

 On Fridays, from September through May, noon conference is replaced by department-wide Grand Rounds.
 During the summer, this time is utilized for a resident lead Spanish language class.

 Attendings, fellows, and senior residents offer teaching points at the bedside throughout morning rounds.
 Fellows contribute greatly to resident education, while still permitting residents primary responsibility for all patients.
 Fellows are involved on a daily basis in the PICU, NICU, Heme-Onc, and Pulmonary services.
 Fellows from other specialties consult regularly on all the inpatient and outpatient services.
 Didactic education also occurs on many rotations presenting specialty specific curriculum.

 The American Board of Pediatrics and the American Board of Physical Medicine and Rehabilitation offer a joint program whereby physicians interested in specialty certification in Pediatrics and PM&R can qualify for admission to the certification examination of both Boards.
 The University of Colorado School of Medicine and Children's Hospital Colorado are proud to be one of only a few such programs in the United States.
 The Pediatric Rehabilitation Medicine program offers a broad, comprehensive range of clinical inpatient and ambulatory services for children and adolescents with congenital or acquired disabilities.
 Faculty research interests include: cerebral palsy, neuromuscular diseases, traumatic brain injury, myelodysplasia, amputations and gait and motion analysis.

 Usual completion time for the program is five years.
 Interested applicants should apply to each program separately; there is one combined slot per year.
-Please visit the PM&R Residency website for more information.
+Please visit the PM&R Residency website and Pediatric PM&R Fellowship website for more information.

 AAMC ID: 7650700001